Do you feel comfortable mask breathing?

 Are you a natural nose breather or a dirty mouth breather?
 Find out via this fun and informative quiz.

-I want to acknowledge all the fantastic work my trainer and global Buteyko expert, Patrick McKeown, is doing for everyone all around the world at the moment.
+A special thanks and acknowledgement for all the fantastic work my trainer and global Buteyko expert, Patrick McKeown, is doing for everyone all around the world at the moment.
 Look up his ted talk.
 He is a brilliant trainer, wonderful person and incredible to listen to and learn from.